ronaldseoh/cs276/week06/iir_chapter14_notes.md

 ## 14.1 Document representations and measures of relatedness in vector spaces

 - Document vectors are length-normalized unit vectors that point to the surface of a hypersphere.
-- Distances on the surface of the spehere and on the projection plane are *approximately the same*
+- Distances on 1) the surface of the sphere and on 2) the projection plane are *approximately the same*
     - as long as we restrict ourselves to small areas of the surface
     - and choose an appropriate projection.
 - Decisions of many vector space classifiers are based on a notion of distance.
     - We use Euclidean distance
-- For unnormalized vectors, dot product, cosine similarity and Euclidean distance all have different behavior in general.
+- For unnormalized vectors, dot product, cosine similarity and Euclidean distance all have different behaviors in general.
-    - Smaller the region when computing the similarity, more similar their behaviors are.
+    - Smaller the region when computing the similarities, more similar their behaviors are.

 ## 14.2 Rocchio classification